-8.3.1 The harsh environment fleet
+9.3.1 The harsh environment fleet

-As of the date of this Prospectus, the Company owns one semi-submersible drilling rig currently under construction (the Semi 1), and has an option to acquire another semi-submersible drilling rig (the Semi 2).
-Both these MODU's are 6th modern semi-submersible drilling rigs built and equipped to operate in the harsh environment market; built with increased air gap, 8 point mooring (12 point mooring for Semi 1) and enforced hull and deckbox to withstand strong winds and large waves, steel and equipment graded to endure cold weather down to minus 10-20 degrees Celsius, fully winterized topside and exceptionally large VDL (Variable Deck Load) to enable drilling operations year round even in the most harsh environment regions in the world.
+As of the date of this Prospectus, the Company owns two semi-submersible drilling rig currently under construction.
+Both these MODU's are 6th generation, modern semi-submersible drilling rigs built and equipped to operate in the harsh environment market; built with increased air gap, 8 point mooring (12 point mooring for first semi) and enforced hull and deckbox to withstand strong winds and large waves, steel and equipment graded to endure cold weather down to minus 10-20 degrees Celsius, fully winterized topside and exceptionally large VDL (Variable Deck Load) to enable drilling operations year round even in the most harsh environment regions in the world.

-The global fleet of harsh environment capable semi-submersible drilling rigs consists of 57 units, of which 7 are under construction currently.
+The global fleet of harsh environment capable semi-submersible drilling rigs consists of 58 units, of which 8 are under construction currently.
 The fleet have been reduced significantly during the current cyclical downturn following scrapping of several 1970's and 1980's built units, and today roughly 55% of this fleet is built after year 2000.